 Matthew 22:35-38 Then one of them, which was a lawyer, asked him a question, tempting him, and saying, "Master, which is the great commandment in the law?"
 Jesus said unto him, "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment."

 This is the commandment that lays down the foundation for all others that follow, and it has to do with fearing Him.
 This means thinking of Him in the very highest terms of respect and regard.
 It has to do with the service that is given to Him, for the admiration and the obedience and worship of Him.

 The dictionary defines "worship" as having to do with ascribing intent, admiration, adoration, and honor and devotion to.
 The practical application of this is found in our response to God.
 I want you to consider these three questions:

-1: If you know that somebody that you greatly respect and admire is going to be in your area, don't you make sincere effort to spend time with them, or at the very least see them, and perhaps even give them a gift?
+1. If you know that somebody that you greatly respect and admire is going to be in your area, do you not make sincere effort to spend time with them, or at the very least see them, and perhaps even give them a gift?

-2: If you know of one that you admire and know his or her habits well, don't you attempt to emulate them?
+2. If you know of one that you admire and know his or her habits well, do you not attempt to emulate them?
 In the world whole industries are built on this reality and this is why promoters attempt to get celebrities to endorse their products because they know people will do what these admired people are doing.